 Plain Surface Sealer

-Plain asphalt driveway surface sealer is a thick black liquid that is generally applied with a heavy-duty paint roller, making it a fairly DIY-friendly project.
+Plain asphalt driveway sealers are usually made of thick black liquid that is generally applied with a heavy-duty paint roller, making it a fairly DIY-friendly project.
 It’s intended for use on a driveway that’s in relatively good shape, with no potholes or sinkholes.
 Plain sealers do not contain sand, so they don’t fill holes or cracks, which should be patched or filled (see below) before applying plain sealer.

 The product often contains fine silica powder that produces a textured, nonslip surface.
 Some plain sealers are low-VOC, meaning they create minimal, if any, noxious fumes.
 A surface sealer offers an added layer of protection that can last up to 3 years.

-Fill-and-seal products for asphalt are DIY-friendly, and they are often available in low-VOC formulations.
-A coating will last up to 3 years on average.
+Fill-and-seal products for asphalt surfaces are DIY-friendly, and they are often available in low-VOC formulations.
+A coating can last up to 3 years on average.

 Cure and Seal Products

-Cure and seal products for use on concrete are applied as soon the newly poured surface will bear weight.
+Cure and seal products (for use on concrete) are applied as soon as the newly poured surface is able to bear weight.
 They help concrete retain moisture and thereby cure more slowly, promoting a harder, more durable surface.
-The standard method of curing is to wet new concrete down thoroughly multiple times a day for a week.
+The standard method of curing is to wet new concrete thoroughly multiple times a day for a week.
 When that’s not feasible, a cure and seal product, which protects the driveway for up to 3 years, is a reasonable alternative.